The Scenic Rim Trail is a five day, five night guided experience that pairs incredible natural beauty with spectacular accommodation.

 Night 5: Hidden Peaks Cabins offers handcrafted timber slab huts each with their own ensuite and a unique mountain view.

-Rates from $3,190 for 5-nights or $1,490 for 2-nights.
+Rates from $3,190 for 5-nights.
 Contact Spicers for single occupancy rates.
 Add on nights at Spicers Hidden Vale, Spicers Peak Lodge or Spicers Balfour Hotel can be arranged with a special Great Walks of Australia rate available.
 Transfers can be arranged & price is on request.

 Committed to the Environment